DPC Microjet - Solution

-Microjet DPC is a DPC injection fluid concentrate to be diluted with water & injected into masonry walls under low pressure to form a chemical damp proof course.
+Microjet DPC is a ready mixed solution to be injected into masonry walls under low pressure to form a chemical damp proof course.

 Microjet DPC Damp Proof Course

-Antel’s Microjet DPC Injection fluid is an aqueous emulsion containing multi functional siloxanes.
+Antel’s Microjet DPC is a ready mixed solution containing multi functional siloxanes.
 The material has been especially formulated for use as an injection fluid for the formation of a chemical damp proof course.
 The process involves the saturation of a selected course of brickwork by pressure injection.
 The material provides for excellent penetration similar to spirit based injection fluids.

 2. FEATURES, BENEFITS